Bennett Sousa: Chicago White Sox

 The White Sox added Sousa to their 40-man roster after the 2021 season.
 He was named to the Opening Day roster for the 2022 season.
 Sousa made his MLB debut on April 8, 2022, pitching a scoreless inning out of the bullpen.
 Despite having a 3–0 record, after appearing in 25 games and having an ERA of 8.41, Sousa was sent back to Triple-A on June 14.

 On February 20, 2023, Sousa was designated for assignment after the signing of Elvis Andrus was made official.

 Cincinnati Reds

 On February 22, 2023, Sousa was claimed off waivers by the Cincinnati Reds.
+Sousa was optioned to the Triple-A Louisville Bats to begin the 2023 season.
+On April 5, Sousa was designated for assignment following the promotion of Kevin Herget.

+Milwaukee Brewers

+On April 9, 2023, Sousa was traded to the Milwaukee Brewers in exchange for cash considerations and international bonus pool space.
+He made two appearances for Milwaukee before he was placed on the injured list with left shoulder nerve irritation on June 9.
+Sousa was transferred to the 60–day injured list on July 28.
+He was activated on August 7, and optioned to the Triple–A Nashville Sounds.

+Houston Astros

+On August 29, 2023, the Detroit Tigers claimed Sousa from off waivers and optioned to Triple–A Toledo Mud Hens.
+He was designated for assignment by the Tigers on September 1.

+On September 3, 2023, Sousa was claimed off waivers by the Houston Astros.
+He made five scoreless appearances for Houston, registering 8 strikeouts across 6 1/3 innings pitched.
+On April 4, 2024, Sousa underwent surgery to address thoracic outlet syndrome, ruling him out for the entirety of the season.

+Sousa was optioned to the Triple-A Sugar Land Space Cowboys to begin the 2025 season.
+He got a strikeout on June 7 with runners on first and second in the bottom of the tenth to seal 5–3 win over the Cleveland Guardians and earn his first save of the season.